bateller/martinfitzpatrick.name/content/bioinformatics/ncbi-geo-support-in-metapath.md

 The [NCBI Gene Expression Omnibus (GEO)](http://www.ncbi.nlm.nih.gov/geo/) is 'is a public functional genomics data repository supporting MIAME-compliant data submissions.'
 In other words, its a online database of freely available experimental gene-expression data.
 Quite useful.

 To make this resource available to users of MetaPath I've today released a simple GEO-data import plugin.
 It currently supports [SOFT](http://www.ncbi.nlm.nih.gov/geo/info/soft2.html)-formatted *dataset* files.
-Support for *family* files is already implemented, but detection of what is what is on the todo list after which this will be implemented.
+Support for *family* files is already implemented, but detection of what is what is on the todo list for now.

 For the time being, here are a few screenshots/figures generated from [this GEO dataset]() and analysis in action: